 Born on 16 April 1986 in Uphall, Scotland

-After winning prestigious championships such as the F3 Euro Series (2006) and the DTM (2010), the Scot competed on behalf of Force India in F1 for three seasons, before returning to DTM.
-He has gradually developed into an Endurance racing driver, the high point of his career to date coming when he won the LMP2 class at the 24 Hours of Le Mans in 2020.
+Cousin of the Franchitti brothers and son of a former racing driver, Paul’s childhood was steeped in motor racing.
+After winning prestigious championships such as the F3 Euro Series (2006) and the DTM (2010), the Scot competed on behalf of Force India in the F1 World Championship for three seasons, before returning to DTM.
+He has gradually developed into an Endurance racing driver, making his début appearance at the 24 Hours of Le Mans in 2018.
+Two years later, he finished first in the LMP2 class, ending the season as runner-up in the FIA LMP2 Endurance Trophy, before joining Team Peugeot TotalEnergies in 2022.

 COMPETITIVE RECORD